-2 Dated 13 July 2009 and concerning conditions for access to the natural gas transmission networks.
+&lt;sup>2 Dated 13 July 2009 and concerning conditions for access to the natural gas transmission networks.

-National Grid must prepare the Exit Capacity Release methodology statement setting out the methodology by which National Grid will determine whether to make exit capacity available for sale.
-The current ExCR methodology statement can be found on National Grid's website.
+- 9. Specific obligations in respect of the release of Exit Capacity and relevant to this Statement are set out in Special Condition 9B of the Licence.
+Under this condition, National Grid must prepare a capacity release methodology statement setting out the methodology by which National Grid will determine whether to make Exit Capacity available for sale.
+The current ExCR methodology statement can be found on National Grid's website. - 10.
+The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are:

-- 10. The specific obligation applicable to this statement set out in the Licence in respect of the substitution of NTS exit capacity is: - Special Condition C8E paragraph 3(c)(i) To use reasonable endeavours to substitute unsold NTS baseline exit flat capacity between NTS exit points in accordance with [this] methodology statement such that the level of NTS obligated incremental exit flat capacity is minimised. - 11.
-The specific obligation applicable to this statement set out in the Licence in respect of the revision of NTS baseline exit flat capacity is: - Special Condition C8E paragraph 3(c)(ii) To use reasonable endeavours to revise the level of NTS baseline exit flat capacity in accordance with [this] methodology statement in the event that the release of incremental obligated entry capacity changes the availability of NTS exit capacity. - 12.
-Special Condition C8E paragraphs 4(b)(iii) and 4(c)(iii) set out the exit capacity substitution and revision objectives that the methodologies should seek to meet.
-These objectives are: - Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS; - Avoiding material increases in the costs (including NTS exit capacity constraint management costs in respect of NTS exit capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of substituting NTS exit capacity or revising the level of NTS baseline exit capacity; and - In so far as is consistent with the above objectives, facilitating effective competition between relevant shippers.
+- Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 11.
+Special Condition 9A also sets out the capacity objectives that the methodologies should seek to meet.
+In addition to the criteria in paragraph 10 these objectives are: - 5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS; - 5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and - 5(e) In so far as is consistent with the above objectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers